Last updated on September 5th, 2019 at 12:44 am

 To avoid the international fee, Phone.com allows for the purchase of an international number for the cost of $5 a month.

-However, they do not provide a setup specialist which may prove as somewhat ineffective customer support.
+However, they don’t provide a setup specialist which may prove as somewhat ineffective customer support.
 Lastly, their small network makes them prone to have reliability issues.

-Phone.com does offer an address book that allows you to synchronize your contacts.
+Phone.com offers an address book that allows synchronizing contacts.
 This way, you can easily call or send messages directly with your Phone.com account.

 You can also import your existing contacts from other services like Yahoo, Gmail, or Outlook.
 Phone.com lets you assign custom call handling rules for your contacts and send them to personalized messages or voicemails.